ucfopen/Obojobo-Classic/README.md

 The docker-compose setup will automatically set up the server containers, seed the database, and get everything up and running.

 1. Install [Docker for Mac/Windows/Linux](https://www.docker.com/products/docker)
-2. Install PHP Composer via https://getcomposer.org/down
-3. Run `docker-compose up -d` (-d makes it run in the background eg: daemonized). this will take a while the first time.
+2. Run `docker-compose up -d` (-d makes it run in the background eg: daemonized). this will take a while the first time.
-4. After 3 finishes: Run `docker-compose run --rm phpfpm composer install` to install wordpress and all the php vendor libraries.
+3. After 2 finishes: Run `docker-compose run --rm phpfpm composer install` to install wordpress and all the php vendor libraries.
-5. After 4 finishes:  Run `docker-compose run --rm phpfpm php internal/update_password.php obojobo_admin` VIEW output for the obojobo_admin user's password.
+4. After 3 finishes:  Run `docker-compose run --rm phpfpm php internal/update_password.php obojobo_admin` VIEW output for the obojobo_admin user's password.
-6. Log in either at `http://127.0.0.1/repository` or `http://127.0.0.1/wp/wp-admin`
+5. Log in either at `http://127.0.0.1/repository` or `http://127.0.0.1/wp/wp-admin`

 ## React Repository AND Docker